-Now that you have coupons and filed them in your coupon organizer, lets find out what the verbiage on them means.
+Now that you have coupons and filed them in your coupon organizer, lets understand your coupons and find out what the verbiage on them means.
 I made a little diagram below to give you a visual of what we’re looking for.
 It’s not the greatest diagram but hopefully it gets the point across 🙂

 - Manufacturer coupons are redeemable anywhere coupons are accepted.
 Most stores accept Manufacturer Coupons but you should always make sure before you plan your shopping trip with them.